Mink farmers are skipping to the front of the vaccine line — for an important reason

 Both farms were put in isolation amid fears of the virus spreading to dogs, cats, cattle and even birds.
 But Wisconsin so far has avoided further outbreaks.

-It also escaped the prospect of animal-to-human transmission as happened in Denmark where at least a few minks passed the disease back to humans, in a mutated form, known as Cluster 5.
+It also escaped the prospect of animal-to-human transmission as happened in Denmark, where at least a few minks passed the disease back to humans, in a mutated form, known as Cluster 5.

 The widespread outbreaks prompted the Danish government to order the entire herd of 17 million animals euthanized, with a $3.1 billion aid package compensating farmers for their losses.